lightning/bolts/05-onchain.md

 assuming it has a pay-to-witness-script-hash (the largest standard output script).

-In a worst case scenario, we have only incoming htlcs and the HTLC-timeout transactions are not published, forcing us to spend from the commitment transaction.
+In a worst case scenario, we have only incoming HTLCs and the HTLC-timeout transactions are not published, forcing us to spend from the commitment transaction.

 With a maximum standard weight of 400000: